Kevin Kiermaier: 2019

 In 2019, he had the best jump of all major league outfielders (3.8 feet vs average).
 Once again, Kiermaier led center fielders in defensive runs saved with 13.
 He won his third Gold Glove Award, tying Evan Longoria for the most in franchise history.
 He became the third outfielder since 2011 to win three Gold Glove awards (Adam Jones, Ender Inciarte).
 In game 3 of the American League Division Series against the Houston Astros, Kiermaier hit a three-run home run.
-The Rays would lose to the Astros in five games.

 2020

 By the 2020 season, Kiermaier had become the longest tenured Ray and the only active player who had been managed by franchise legend Joe Maddon.
-On July 26th, Kiermaier hit a walk-off triple against the Toronto Blue Jays.
+On July 26, Kiermaier hit a walk-off triple against the Toronto Blue Jays.
 He finished the season batting .217 with 3 home runs and 8 stolen bases.
 According to FanGraphs, Kiermaier led all center fielders in UZR (7.7), UZR/150 (30.7), and assists (6), while being second in defensive runs saved (10) behind only Byron Buxton (11).
 The Rays finished the season with the best record in the American League.
 Before the start of the American League Division Series against the New York Yankees, Kiermaier commented on the rivalry by saying “They don’t like us, we don’t like them, and it’s going to continue to stay that way".
 This comment was in response to when Aroldis Chapman threw at the head of Mike Brosseau just six weeks prior.
 In game 3 of the ALDS against the Yankees, Kiermaier hit a go-ahead three-run home run, as the Rays went on to win both the game and the series.
 In the American League Championship Series against the Houston Astros, Kiermaier got hit in the hand by a pitch and was unable to start in games 4, 5, and 6.
 He did, however, return for game 7 as the Rays defeated the Astros and advanced to the World Series.
 In the 2020 World Series against the Los Angeles Dodgers, Kiermaier hit a home run against Clayton Kershaw, although the Dodgers prevailed as baseball champions.

 2021

-In 2021, Kiermaier batted .259/.328/.388 with 4 home runs, 37 RBIs, 54 runs scored and 9 stolen bases in 122 games.
+In 2021, Kiermaier batted .259/.328/.388 with four home runs, 37 RBIs, 54 runs scored and nine stolen bases in 122 games.
 Following the season, in November 2021, Kiermaier underwent arthroscopic knee surgery.

 2022

 On April 23, 2022, a day after his 32nd birthday, Kiermaier hit his first career walk-off home run, in the 10th inning of a game against the Red Sox, to win 3–2.
 Rays manager Kevin Cash stated on July 25 that Kiermaier would undergo surgery for a hip injury dating back to July 9, and miss the remainder of the season.
+On November 10, the Rays declined Kiermaier's $13 million club option for 2023, making him a free agent.

 Toronto Blue Jays

-On December 14, 2022, Kiermaier signed a one-year, $9 million contract with the Toronto Blue Jays.